 Introduction to what mindfulness is and what it is not.

 In the first session, you will be introduced to some of the most foundational exercises from the MBSR curriculum.

 These are the body scan and mindful yoga.
 The informal practice of this week is the raisin meditation that introduces mindful eating.

-You also be introduced to the concept of the automatic pilot.
-We live our lives as if we were on auto pilot.
-We rarely take conscious decisions.
-In the first wee you explore how this happens in your life.
+You will also be introduced to the concept of the automatic pilot.
+We live our lives as if we were on autopilot.
+We rarely make conscious decisions.
+In the first week, you explore how this happens in your life.

 Theme: Perception and creative responding: How you see things (or don’t see them) will determine in large measure how you will react or respond to them.

 In week 2 there is a short yoga and body scan meditation, but the most important part is the introduction of a formal seated meditation based on awareness of the breath.